 35%

-We verify UV400 compliance and assess optical distortion, chromatic aberration, and edge-to-center consistency that determines all-day comfort.
+We verify UV400 compliance and weigh documented optical distortion, chromatic aberration, and edge-to-center consistency that determines all-day comfort.

 Fit & Security